xinlin-z/trie/README.md

 # trie

-Trie data structure implementation in C and Python respectively
+Trie data structure implementation in C++ and Python respectively.